docksal/docksal/docs/content/core/volumes.md

 {{% notice note %}}
 Once you set a new `DOCKSAL_VOLUMES` option, you must re-create `cli` container.
 The easiest way is `fin project reset`, but it will also remove all data from the `db` volume.
-If you want to retain it then remove only `cli` container, and start the project again: `fin project remove cli; fin project start`
+If you want to retain it, remove only `cli` container, and start the project again: `fin project remove cli; fin project start`
 {{% /notice %}}